tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

-This is why `gfmap`'s signature should use quantified constraints: this guarantees that when the `RepFmap` constraint is solved, the first four parameters are going to be *distinct type variables*, thanks to the separate quantifications (`forall a a' b b'`).
+This is why `gfmap`'s signature should use quantified constraints: this guarantees that when the `RepFmap` constraint is solved, the first two parameters are going to be *distinct type variables*, thanks to the universal quantification (`forall a a'`).
-Thus, incoherence is completely hidden.
+Thus, incoherence is hidden away.

 Following that recipe, *generic-functor* contains *safe* implementations of `Functor`, `Foldable`, `Traversable`, `Bifunctor`, and `Bitraversable`.